MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 ### Editor functionality and accessibility shortcuts

+The following table outlines the different formatting options of the rich text editor.

+> [!Note]
-You can access your browser's context menu by pressing **Ctrl** + right-click.
+> - You can access your browser's context menu by pressing **Ctrl** + right-click.
 This is useful if you need to use your browser's built-in spell checker.
 Otherwise, you can use the right-click to provide contextual formatting for any element you might be using.

-The following table outlines the different formatting options of the rich text editor.

 |Icon | Name | Shortcut key | Description |
 |----------------------|-------------------------|-----------------------------|-----------------------------|